 With a radius of about 385 miles (620 kilometers), Haumea is about 1/14 the radius of Earth.
 If Earth were the size of a nickel, Haumea would be about as big as a sesame seed.

-From an average distance of 4,010,000,000 miles (6,452,000,000 kilometers), Haumea is 43 astronomical units away from the sun.
-One astronomical unit (abbreviated as AU), is the distance from the sun to Earth.
-From this distance, it takes sunlight 6 hours to travel from the sun to Mercury.
+From an average distance of 4,010,000,000 miles (6,452,000,000 kilometers), Haumea is 43 astronomical units away from the Sun.
+One astronomical unit (abbreviated as AU), is the distance from the Sun to Earth.
+From this distance, it takes sunlight 6 hours to travel from the Sun to Haumea.Orbit and Rotation

 Orbit and Rotation

-It is possible a massive impact billions of years ago set off Haumea's spin and created its moons.
+It is possible that a large object impacted Haumea billions of years ago and set off Haumea's spin and created its moons.